Skip to content

 CLOUDTASER_POD_UID No -- Pod UID for eBPF

-HEALTH_ADDR No :8081 Health endpoint address
+CLOUDTASER_HEALTH_ADDR No :8199 Health endpoint address (legacy alias: HEALTH_ADDR)

 CLOUDTASER_REQUIRE_MLOCK No true Require mlock